-To many people, livestreaming is a hobby.
-Or it’s “that new fad” that people are obsessed with on Facebook.
-Whether on Facebook, YouTube, Periscope, or more, live video has been everywhere for the past few years, and it is being used for virtually all reasons.
+To many people, livestreaming is a hobby, or it’s “that new fad” that people are obsessed with on Facebook.
+Whether on Facebook, YouTube, Periscope, or more, live video has been everywhere for the past few years, and it is being used for all kinds of reasons.
 Want to see how a friend’s vacation is going?
 They might be streaming it.
 Bored in an airport waiting on your flight?
 Boot up your phone and share your boredom with friends and family.
-Live video is definitely making social media easy.
+Live video is making social media easy.

-But to others, livestreaming is more than just a hobby.
-It is a way to promote a business, to showcase important members of one’s community, and to share memories of a person’s life.
+To others, livestreaming is more than just a hobby — it's a way to promote a business, showcase important members of their community, and share memories of a person’s life.
 While some of these newer companies aim for Hollywood Heights, others prefer to just help out around in the community.

 Located in Bristol, Tennessee, Tim Flannagan (a.k.a.
-“The Video Guy”) has made a living out of mastering video marketing and using it to benefit both businesses and members of his community.
+“The Video Guy”) has made a living out of mastering video marketing and using it to benefit businesses and community members.
 A finalist for many small business awards throughout Tennessee, Flannagan loves being able to use his craft to help others, and in recent years he has built his company around the multi-camera streaming features inside the Switcher Studio app.

 Who Is “The Video Guy”?

 Tim Flannagan has been making films and videos for over twenty years.
 He received his initial training from a company called The Video Business Card, and this training has helped him learn how to cater his videos to businesses.
 Since then, he has developed numerous video projects, including The Video Birthday Card, The Video Save The Date Card, The Video Wedding Invitation, and The Video Christmas Card.